rolfbecker/MIE_2.02_WS2020_II_Exam/README.md

 - Scientific Report as **PDF(!)**,
 - any Python code used to download, convert, aggregate or otherwise process data.
+- The video of the hourly spatio-temporal precipitation development (exercise 4).
+- QGIS projects with your genererated data.
-- Avoid uploading large data sets but describe clearly where the data comes from and how to download it.
+- But **avoid uploading large data sets** (such as Sentinel images) but describe clearly where the data comes from and how to download and process it.
+You have to enable us to redo your work completely.

 **Do not include large data files!
 Do not include any QGIS project requiring large data.**
 Other files can be added optionally.